sui-foundation/awesome-sui/README.md

 - [Bucket Protocol SDK](https://github.com/Bucket-Protocol/bucket-protocol-sdk) - The Typescript SDK for interacting with Bucket Protocol.
 - [Suilend SDK](https://github.com/solendprotocol/suilend-public/tree/production/sdk) - The TypeScript SDK for interacting with the Suilend program published on npm as [`@suilend/sdk`](https://www.npmjs.com/package/@suilend/sdk).
 - [Scallop SDK](https://github.com/scallop-io/sui-scallop-sdk) - The Typescript SDK for interacting with the Scallop lending protocol on the Sui network.
-- [Cetus CLMM SDK](https://github.com/CetusProtocol/cetus-clmm-sui-sdk) - The official software development kit (SDK) specifically designed for seamless integration with Cetus-CLMM on Sui.
+- [Cetus CLMM SDK](https://github.com/CetusProtocol/cetus-clmm-sui-sdk) - The official SDK specifically designed for seamless integration with Cetus-CLMM on Sui.
 - [Aftermath SDK](https://github.com/AftermathFinance/aftermath-ts-sdk) - The Typescript SDK for interacting with Aftermath Protocol.
 - [FlowX SDK](https://github.com/FlowX-Finance/sdk) - FlowX Typescript SDK is an official software development kit that allows developers to interact with FlowX protocols using the Typescript programming language.
 - [7k Aggregator SDK](https://github.com/7k-ag/7k-sdk-ts) - The Typescript SDK for interacting with 7k Aggregator protocol.